Battle of Urga: Aftermath

-The independence of Outer Mongolia was restored; the power of Bogdo Khan was restored and the Mongolian government was recreated.
-The actual ruler of the city was Ungern for some time; his subordinates organized a "purge" of the Russian colony of Urga from "Bolshevik supporters."
+The independence of Outer Mongolia was restored; the power of Bogd Khan was restored and the Mongolian government was recreated.
+The actual ruler of the city was Ungern-Sternberg for some time; his subordinates organized a "purge" of the Russian colony of Urga from "Bolshevik supporters."

 The Asian division was significantly replenished at the expense of the Russian colonists in Urga and captured rich trophies.: 16 guns, 60 machine guns, 5,000 rifles and 500,000 rounds of ammunition; and also received a springboard for an offensive against Red Army-occupied Buryatia.
-Ungern's personal authority among the Mongolian population has grown enormously.
-Bogdo Khan granted Ungern the title of Darkhan-hoshoy-chin-wang in the degree of khan; many of the baron's subordinates received posts of Mongol princes.
-However, as a result, Ungern did not become either the dictator or the khan of Mongolia: he acted with the sanction of the monarch, did not interfere in the administration of the country; he received only a Mongolian title, but not a land allotment and the corresponding power.
+Ungern-Sternberg's personal authority among the Mongolian population had grown enormously.
+Bogd Khan granted Ungern-Sternberg the title of Darkhan-hoshoy-chin-wang in the degree of khan; many of the baron's subordinates received posts of Mongol princes.
+However, as a result, Ungern-Sternberg did not become either the dictator or the khan of Mongolia: he acted with the sanction of the monarch, did not interfere in the administration of the country; he received only a Mongolian title, but not a land allotment and the corresponding power.